Horace Horsecollar: In animation

 Horace appeared frequently in cartoons from 1930 to 1932 and less frequently afterward, making his last appearance in the original run of Disney shorts in 1942.
 The name of Horace's voice actor in the original shorts is unknown.

-In his earliest incarnation, Horace was presented as Mickey Mouse's four-legged plow horse.
-He could walk upright on his hind legs, at which time his forelegs became gloved hands; at other times, he got back down on all fours and reverted to form.
+In his earliest incarnation, Horace is depicted as non-anthropomorphic, but is able to assume an anthropomorphic, bipedal form.
 Horace mostly played bit-parts in the over 30 films in which he appeared.
 Like Goofy in his early Dippy Dawg appearances, Horace's body seemed to be formed of rubber tubing.
 His first appearance as a completely anthropomorphic horse was in The Shindig (1930), which also featured the first love scene between Horace and Clarabelle.

 Horace's biggest role was in Camping Out in 1934, where he was the star of the cartoon.

 After departing the Disney studio in 1930, Ub Iwerks created a Horace-like character, the mule Orace, for his own studio; the name simply dropped the 'H' from Horace.

 As with many other Disney characters, he was later given small cameos in Mickey's Christmas Carol (1983) and Who Framed Roger Rabbit (1988).
-He had a bigger role as the Prince's (Mickey's royal double) stone-faced tutor in The Prince and the Pauper (1990).
+He had a bigger role as the Prince's (Mickey's royal double) tutor in The Prince and the Pauper (1990).

 In the television series House of Mouse, Horace has a recurring role as the club's technician, playing cartoons for the audiences and generally running the machinery.